GabrielLindelof/master_thesis_ukraine_invasion/index.md

 Twitter Discourse and Emotions Around the Invasion of Ukraine - A Text Analytics Approach By Gabriel Lindelöf

-Examined at: Linköping University
-With additional supervision from: Aalto University

 ### Interactive plots
 On the following links you will find interactive plots where you can explore the topics of my thesis yourself.